cynthiachuo/cynthiachuo.github.io/README.md

 <br/>

 ## Research Interests
-My research interests lie in the broad area of Canadian politics.
-More specifically, I am interested in legislative politics, partisanship, polarization, and federalism.
-Questions surrounding the mechanisms behind interactions between actors in political institutions and the implications of changes in these relationships in an increasingly partisan and polarized political environment animate my research.
+I am interested in legislative politics, elite polarization, and political parties in advanced democracies.
+Questions surrounding the ways that institutions impact political elites and the implications of these relationships in polarized political environments animate my research.

 <br/>

 ## CV
-You can access the latest version of my CV [here](cynthiachuo.github.io/documents/CV - Oct 2023 - Cynthia Huo.pdf).
+You can access the latest version of my CV [here](cynthiachuo.github.io/documents/CV-02-2024.pdf).

 <br/>

 ## Publications
 ### Peer-Reviewed
+- Payler, Megan, **Cynthia Huo**, Cameron Anderson, Nandita Biswas Mellamphy, and Christopher Alcantara.
+2024.
+“Is there a Gender Gap in the Canadian Journal of Political Science?” _Forthcoming at the American Review of Canadian Studies_.

 - Brie, Evelyne, **Cynthia Huo**, and Christopher Alcantara.
 2023. [“Measuring Policy Diffusion in Federal Systems: The Case of Legalizing Cannabis in Canada under Time Constraints.”](https://doi.org/10.1093/publius/pjad036) _Publius: The Journal of Federalism_.

 - **Huo, Cynthia**, Philip Charbonneau, and Christopher Alcantara.
 2022. [“Overcoming Barriers to Indigenous-Local Water Sharing Agreements in Canada.”](https://doi.org/10.1111/capa.12492) _Canadian Public Administration_ 65, no. 3: 421-438.